velikanghost/renly/README.md

-# Renly — Locus Companion CLI ✦
+# Renly — Locus Companion CLI

 Renly is the ultimate developer utility for the [BuildWithLocus](https://buildwithlocus.com) ecosystem.
 It provides a seamless, CLI-first workflow for scaffolding production-ready projects and deploying them directly to Locus infrastructure in seconds.

 ## Features

-- **🚀 One-Command Scaffolding**: Create Next.js or NestJS projects pre-configured for Locus.
+- **One-Command Scaffolding**: Create Next.js or NestJS projects pre-configured for Locus.
-- **📦 Smart Containerization**: Automatically generates optimized Dockerfiles (using Next.js Standalone mode).
+- **Smart Containerization**: Automatically generates optimized Dockerfiles (using Next.js Standalone mode).
-- **☁️ Zero-Config Deployment**: Pushes code directly to Locus Git remotes with auto-provisioning.
+- **Zero-Config Deployment**: Pushes code directly to Locus Git remotes with auto-provisioning.
-- **🛠️ Integrated Auth**: Syncs with your Locus API keys for secure, workspace-aware management.
+- **Integrated Auth**: Syncs with your Locus API keys for secure, workspace-aware management.

 ---